Interview

 that Lasers can more easily remove all tattoos.

-The Legislature passed MoCRA to do just that giving the FDA deniability.
-How
+The Legislature passed MoCRA to do that, giving the FDA deniability.

 Laser removal is the problem that needs